AntonioMrtz/angular-zero-to-expert-legacy-fernando-herrera/S2-TypeScript-ES6/classes.md

     constructor(attr1: string, public attr2: number, private attr3: number) {
         this.attr1 = attr1;
-    }
+        // attr2 and attr3 are set automatically as class attributes with same name }
     foo() {
         console.log(this.attr2 + this.attr3); // attr3 can be used in the class because it's private